EXCLUSIVE-Economist who backed Warren healthcare plan has doubts about her wealth tax

 By Tim Reid

-LOS ANGELES, Nov 7 (Reuters) - A leading economist who vouched for Democratic presidential candidate Elizabeth Warren's healthcare reform plan told Reuters on Thursday he doubts its staggering cost can be fully covered alongside her other government programs.
+LOS ANGELES, Nov 8 (Reuters) - A leading economist who vouched for Democratic presidential candidate Elizabeth Warren's healthcare reform plan told Reuters on Thursday he doubts its staggering cost can be fully covered in the way Warren has proposed.

 "It's not hard to believe billionaires are going to use every resource to avoid paying the tax," Zandi said.